 The bottom line

 All in all React Native is a maturing and valuable alternative to native developments.
 Native still leads the race when the need is for top standards in quality and performance.
 The advantages of dedicated software are not questionable at present.
+There are also some React Native myths that people still belive in.

 React Native and its growing popularity should not be underestimated though.
 For certain purposes, like B2B services it seems a better option.
 Better price and shorter development time add to its attractiveness.